"Beyond Reason and Desire: Political Thought and the Problem of Sex," American Sexuality Magazine, vol. 3, no. 4, 2005.

 Date of Authorship for this Version

 Kahn, Paul W., "Beyond Reason and Desire: Political Thought and the Problem of Sex" (2005).
 Faculty Scholarship Series.
-Paper 323.
+323.